 You are eligible to appeal an admission decision after you have received notification from the Office of Admissions that you have not been admitted to the Tippie College of Business.
-Appeals are only accepted if admission was denied because of academic performance; if you were inadmissible due to a failed resume, a failed admission essay, or an incomplete application, you will not be eligible to appeal.
 If you can provide documentation of extenuating circumstances that affected your academic performance you may submit an appeal.
 Additional information can be found on the appeal for standard admission form.
-Absent extenuating circumstances, appeals must be submitted on-line within 10 days from the date of notification.
+Appeals must be submitted on-line within 10 days from the date of notification.

 Does the college have a cap on how many students they admit?